Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Related Work

-Several studies attempted to develop unsupervised QE methods in recent years; however, their performance is inferior to the SoTA supervised approach. \cite{etchegoyhen2018} used lexical translation and statistical language model probabilities while averaging them to get the final QE scores.
-Also, \cite{fomicheva2020unsupervised} used various glass-box features extracted from NMT models to propose an unsupervised QE model. \cite{bib9} proposed an enhanced version of BERTScore, which uses word alignments from statistical models to define a penalty function over the similarity of unaligned tokens in the greedy matching of BERTScore.
-They also defined the generation score as the perplexity obtained for each target side token, and combined it with the BERTScore value to get the unsupervised QE score. \cite{tuan2021} proposed a method to generate synthetic data for QE and then using this data to train a QE model instead of human labeled data; however, their method is only suitable for the HTER task as their synthetic data is generated using HTER.
+Several studies have attempted to develop unsupervised QE methods in recent years; however, their performance is inferior to the SOTA supervised approaches. \cite{etchegoyhen2018} used lexical translation and statistical language model probabilities while averaging them to get the final QE scores. \cite{fomicheva2020unsupervised} used various glass-box features extracted from NMT models to propose an unsupervised QE model. \cite{zhou2020zero} proposed an enhanced version of BERTScore, which uses word alignments from a statistical word alignment model trained on a parallel corpus to define a penalty function over the similarity of unaligned tokens in the greedy matching of BERTScore.
+They also defined a generation score as the perplexity obtained for each target side token and combined it with the BERTScore value to get the unsupervised QE score.
+While their work is the most similar to ours in using the cross-lingual counterpart of BERTScore, unlike them, we propose to use more cross-lingually aligned word embeddings instead of penalizing the similarity of unaligned tokens to alleviate the mismatching issue.
+Furthermore, We reveal the untranslated words issue while providing a solution to mitigate it.